Maria Baska

-Maria Baska (Μαρία Μπάσκα; Maria Bashka, born 2 November 2000) is a Greek-Albanian footballer who plays as a striker for Icelandic club ÍF Grótta.
+Maria Baska (Μαρία Μπάσκα; Maria Bashka, born 2 November 2000) is a Greek-Albanian footballer who plays as a striker for Icelandic club UMF Afterelding.
 Born in Greece, she plays for the Albania national team.

 Early life

-Baska was born into an Albanian family in Greece.
+Maria was born into an Albanian family in Albania.
+Her family immigrated to Greece for work, where she grew up, attended school, and developed through the Greek football system.
+Despite this, she chose to represent the Albania national team at senior level.
+Although she was eligible and called to play for both Albania and Greece, she described the decision as a very difficult one, because she loves both countries equally.
+But representing the country that she got born in felt more fair choice.

 Career

 Baska played for Bulgarian side Lokomotiv (Stara Zagora), helping the club win the league.
 She then played for Cypriot side Omonia, where she was described as "one of the most resounding in the summer transfer window, as she is a particularly remarkable and talented footballer".
 She played for Albanian side Vllaznia in the UEFA Women's Champions League.

 Style of play

 Baska mainly operates as a striker and is known for her speed.

 Personal life

 Baska experienced sexist harassment in her football career, especially in Greece.